thingsboard/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 ![image](/images/reference/performance-aws-instances/t2-micro/postgresql-100msgs-tb.png)

 # t2.medium

-In this test, we will show that Thingsboard consistently receives about 3000 requests per second on t2.medium.
-And also at its peak, it can process up to 15,000 requests using the [AWS CPU Credit Balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html).
+In this test, we will show that Thingsboard consistently receives about 3000 data points per second on t2.medium.
+And also at its peak, it can process up to 15,000 data points using the [AWS CPU Credit Balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html).
 Please read the official documentation for understanding how it works.

 **Performance Results**